codesections-personal/codesections/content/projects/_index.md

 +++
-title = "Projects"
+title = "Projects & Contributions"
 sort_by = "order"
 +++
-Here are some of the projects I've built lately, whether for money, learning, or just for fun.
+Here are some of the projects I've built or contributed to lately.